 Library cards expire annually at which time proof of address must be shown and all fines and fees paid in order to renew.
 New borrowers’ cards expire after six months, at which time proof of address must be shown and all fines and fees paid in order to upgrade to a regular borrower.

-New Castle County Library cards may be used at any public library in Delaware.
+Library cards may be used at any public library in Delaware.